 - Confirm that your ISP (internet service provider) is not experiencing service outages in your area and that you have paid any outstanding bills for your internet service.

 - Check your router and modem to see if they are functioning properly.
-If they’re showing errors or you’re not sure, try restarting them by unplugging them, waiting a minute, and plugging them back in.
+If they’re showing errors or you’re unsure, try restarting them by unplugging them, waiting a minute, and plugging them back in.

 4. Reboot Your Amazon FireStick

 Rebooting your FireStick is an easy fix for many of the errors that show up on the Amazon FireStick, and that may include the No Signal error.
-There is a restart function built into your FireStick settings, but since you cannot access the settings because of the No Signal error, you’ll have to reboot the device another way.
+A restart function is built into your FireStick settings, but since you cannot access the settings because of the No Signal error, you’ll have to reboot the device another way.

 To reboot your FireStick: